Corporate governance

 Board of Directors

-The Company adopted a managing officer system in 2006 with the aim of speeding up decision-making at the Board of Directors, executing business flexibly and clarifying who is accountable, and has made progress in slimming the composition of the Board of Directors.
+The Company adopted a managing officer system in 2006 with the aim of speeding up decision-making at the Board of Directors, executing business flexibly and clarifying accountability, and has made progress in slimming the composition of the Board of Directors.
 Currently, there are eight Directors, and out of them, three Outside Directors are elected so that the Company can strengthen the Board’s function to supervise business management and have Outside Directors offer useful advice, suggestions, etc. on the Company’s business management, based on their respective experience and knowledge and from their diverse perspectives.

 Board evaluation